durrantlab/autogrow4/tutorial/TUTORIAL.md

 - `/autogrow4/autogrow/operators/mutation/smiles_click_chem/reaction_libraries/click_chem_rxns/click_chem_rxns_library.json`
 - `/autogrow4/autogrow/operators/mutation/smiles_click_chem/reaction_libraries/robust_rxns/Robust_Rxns_rxn_library.json`

-Reaction libraries identify ligands capable of reacting in a given reaction using the information found in the sub-dictionary's items "functional_groups" and "group_smarts".
+Reaction libraries identify ligands capable of participating in a given reaction using the information found in the sub-dictionary's items "functional_groups" and "group_smarts".

-##### Functional Group Library .json File Simple JSON Dictionary Containing Each Functional Group And Its Smarts Definition
+##### Functional Group Library .json File Simple JSON Dictionary Containing Each Functional Group and Its Smarts Definition

-Functional group library are simple dictionaries of the functional groups used by a reaction library.
-Every moiety used by the reaction library must have an entry in the Functional group library.
+Functional group libraries are simple dictionaries of the functional groups used by a reaction library.
+Every moiety used by the reaction library must have an entry in the functional group library.

-Functional group libraries are formatted as such: (From click_chem_functional_groups.json)
+Functional group libraries are formatted as such: (From `click_chem_functional_groups.json`):

 ```json
 {